3ygun/interview-updox/README.md

 It was a pleasure meeting you today.
 For this challenge, point me to your github repo when finished or send me a git bundle.
 Please push a commit at the 1 hour of work point so I can review your early progress.
 After that you can take whatever time you need to complete the project.
 I encourage you to be creative while also thinking about usability.
 Feel free to contact me with any questions.

+# Challenges

+## UI Challenge Final

+Final UI Challenge static non served version is found in `final/provider-directory/index.html`
+- This was generated from `yarn build` then stripping the static file structure around the `.js` and `.css` files and changing the imports
+- All the code is in `provider-directory/` with the approach taken in the [README](provider-directory/)

 # UI Challenge:

 Provider Directory v2.0